 My brother-in-law is a teacher, and he and his wife put their less fuel efficient car aside for the summer when it makes sense.
 Sometimes this mean carpooling or riding bikes to complete errands.
 But, it saves them a decent amount of money on gas.

-If this is one of the summer money saving tips that you’re interested in, plan your days out by who is driving where.
+If this is one of the summer financial tips that you’re interested in, plan your days out by who is driving where.
 You may have to put some errands off until another day, but if you take some time to make a car schedule, you can save money on summer fuel costs.

 Combine your to-do list tasks.